mr-beerkiss/tinkering-kind/README.md

 - [ ] Switch Pod manifests to [deployments](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/)
 - [ ] Add some basic auth to the Go app and set some stuff via configMaps & secrets
 - [ ] Install [Redis](https://kubernetes.io/docs/tutorials/configuration/configure-redis-using-configmap/) into the cluster to use as a KV store
+- [ ] Run local cluster under https (See mkcert below)
+- [ ] Enable metrics-server in kind and use it to calculate CPU + RAM limits

 ## Reading List